All Words > Bildungsroman

 About Bildungsroman

-It's an intimidating word for a literary style popular with all types of readers.
-"Bildung" is German for education, and "roman" is a novel.
-Simply put, it's a coming-of-age book.
-Now you can feel snooty about reading your guilty pleasure Young Adult books.
+Bildungsroman is an intimidating word for a literary style popular with all types of readers.
+"Bildung" is German for "education," and "roman" is a novel.
+Simply put, it's a coming-of-age story.
+Since the noun is borrowed directly from German, it's usually capitalized (following the German rule), but it's still correct in English if it's not.

 Did you Know?

-"Emma" by Jane Austen, "David Copperfield" by Charles Dickens, "Their Eyes Were Watching God" by Zora Neale Huston, and "To Kill a Mockingbird" by Harper Lee — all Bildungsroman.
-Any story that concerns the moral, educational, and philosophical development of a young person falls into this family.
+Emma by Jane Austen, "David Copperfield" by Charles Dickens, "Their Eyes Were Watching God" by Zora Neale Huston, and "To Kill a Mockingbird" by Harper Lee — all Bildungsromans.
+Any story that concerns the moral, educational, and philosophical development of a young person falls into this family of novels.
+A more modern term for this genre is "coming-of-age story" and it applies to narratives across literature, TV, film, and theater.

 illustration Bildungsroman